Lyquix/php-git-deploy/README.md

 % ssh-keygen -t rsa
 ```
 * Repeat the previous step for BitBucket, using file name `bitbucket_rsa`.
-* Create a new file `config` that will tie specific servers with keys, add the following configuration for BitBucket:
+* Create a new file `config` that will tie specific servers with keys.
+If you are using BitBucket, add the following:
 ```
 Host bitbucket.org
     IdentityFile ~/.ssh/bitbucket_rsa
 ```
-or for GitHub:
+or if you are using GitHub:
 ```
 Host github.com
     IdentityFile ~/.ssh/github_rsa